 Mediation is a process where parties work with a neutral individual to resolve a dispute.
 The parties decide how they want to resolve a dispute, the mediator does not.
 Notes of the Mediator are confidential.
 The process is private.

 Ms. Smith acts as a mediator in an informal comfortable setting in her office located at 134 Main Street in Watertown, Massachusetts.
+At this time, Mediations are by Zoom for the safety and convenience of mediation clients.
 She will participate in co-mediation, if requested.
 Cost for mediation services by Attorney Smith is generally split between the parties.

 Attorney Smith received arbitration and mediation training through the American Arbitration Association in 1989.
 She obtained additional 32 hours of Basic Training in 1994 and also took Advanced Divorce Mediation in 1997.
 She attends trainings in mediation maintain her skills.